Testing for Nonlinear Cointegration under Heteroskedasticity: Tests for Nonlinear Cointegration

-Under the alternative asymptotic theory becomes even more tedious.
-Since the NLS estimator $\hat\theta_{T}$ is not consistent anymore a limiting distribution is hard to derive.
-We may, however, establish the order of magnitude of $\hat{\eta}$ under $H_1$, which is enough to justify consistency of the cointegration test. \begin{theorem} Let $H_1$ be true.
-Under Assumptions \ref{ass:zeta}--\ref{ass:Kfunct}, $\hat{\eta}=O_p(T/l)$, where $l$ is the lag truncation used in the estimation of $\hat{\omega}_u^2$. \end{theorem}
+Under the alternative, asymptotic theory becomes more involved.
+Since the NLS estimator $\hat\vartheta_{T}$ is not consistent anymore \cite[see][for the linear case]{Phillips1986} a limiting distribution is hard to derive.
+We may, however, establish the order of magnitude of $\hat{\eta}_{DNLS}$ under $H_1$.
+As the following subsection shows, this turns out to be sufficient to show consistency of the cointegration test. \begin{theorem} Under Assumptions \ref{ass:zeta}--\ref{ass:Kfunct} and $H_1$, $\hat{\eta}_{DNLS}=O_p(T/l)$. \end{theorem}